GenesisVision/android-client/apiClient/docs/InvestorApi.md

 <a name="v10InvestorFundsByIdWithdrawByPercentPost"></a>
 # **v10InvestorFundsByIdWithdrawByPercentPost**
-> Void v10InvestorFundsByIdWithdrawByPercentPost(id, percent, authorization)
+> Void v10InvestorFundsByIdWithdrawByPercentPost(id, percent, authorization, currency)

 Withdraw from fund.
 Percent is % of investor total money.
+Withdraw in GVT if currency is empty

 ### Example
 ```java